 How to Enable the Video & Audio Encoder Tools in Mac OS X

-An excellent new feature in Mac OS X introduced in 10.7 Lion and 10.8 Mountain Lion (and beyond) are several built-in media encoding abilities, allowing anyone to encode and convert video and audio files to other formats right on the desktop or from any Finder window.
+An excellent new feature in Mac OS X introduced in modern versions of the OS are several built-in media encoding abilities, allowing anyone to encode and convert video and audio files to other formats right on the desktop or from any Finder window.
 Having covered a tip on how to convert video to audio using these media encoders, we discovered the feature isn’t enabled by default for all Mac users.
 If your Mac is missing the “Encode” menu options, or you want to adjust them, toggling the menu encoder is very simple.

 Note: you will need a modern version of Mac OS to have these features available to you.
 Anything beyond Mac OS X version 10.7 or later to find this feature on the Mac, Lion, Mountain Lion, Mavericks, Yosemite, etc all include this option, but earlier versions of OS X do not.

 Enable Video & Audio Encoding Tools in Mac OS X